-The survey demonstrates that, in a number of instances, there appears to be a contrast between the views of finance teams and the wider consensus (making them outliers to some extent).
+The survey demonstrates that, in a number of instances, there appears to be a contrast between the views of finance teams across the public sector and the wider consensus (making them outliers to some extent).
 We've already touched upon the differing perspectives in relation to productivity at home and productivity in the office.